MohsenKoohi/ParaGrapher/README.md

 - All compiled and downloaded files are stored in the `lib64` folder and future calls to the library requires setting the `PARAGRAPHER_LIB_FOLDER` environemnt variable to the `lib64` folder.

 - The `test` folder contains sample codes for different types of graphs.
-Use `make test` for running the test.
-You may pass argument `dataset` to specify the location of the test, e.g., `make test dataset=path/to/dataset`.
+You may pass argument `dataset` to specify the location of the test, e.g., `make test1_deg_dist_WG400 dataset=path/to/dataset`.

 - In the first access to the graphs in WebGraph format a delay may be experienced for creating two files by the library:
   1. A WebGraph `.offset` file is required which is created through a call to the WebGraph framework.